TheJumpCloud/jcapi-ruby/jcapiv1/docs/SystemsApi.md

 api_instance = JCAPIv1::SystemsApi.new

-id = "id_example" # String |
+id = 'id_example' # String |

-content_type = "application/json" # String |
+content_type = 'application/json' # String |

-accept = "application/json" # String |
+accept = 'application/json' # String |

 opts = {
-  fields: "", # String | Use a space seperated string of field parameters to include the data in the response.
+  fields: '', # String | Use a space seperated string of field parameters to include the data in the response.
 If omitted the default list of fields will be returned.
   limit: 10, # Integer | The number of records to return at once.
 Limited to 100.
   skip: 0, # Integer | The offset into the records to return.
-  sort: "", # String | Use space separated sort parameters to sort the collection.
+  sort: '', # String | Use space separated sort parameters to sort the collection.
 Default sort is ascending.
 Prefix with `-` to sort descending.
-  filter: "filter_example" # String | A filter to apply to the query.
+  filter: 'filter_example' # String | A filter to apply to the query.
-  x_org_id: "" # String |
+  x_org_id: '' # String |
 }

 begin